anuragkr19/Logistic-Regression/README.md

 # Logistic-Regression
-Implement logistic regression to classifying datasets using the individual data elements, i.e. height, weight, and age, as features  in Matlab
+Implementation of logistic regression to classifying datasets using the individual data elements, i.e. height, weight, and age, as features  in Matlab